Kneckter/DiscordRoleBot/README.md

-# NOTICE
+# DiscordRoleBot

 This bot was forked from SimpleDiscordBot that has been discontinued since Jan 29, 2018.

-# DiscordRoleBot

 DiscordRoleBot uses JavaScript for automated management of temporary roles on a discord server.
 This bot is a modified version of SimpleDiscordBot for managing roles that are linked to subscribers.